poult-lab/learning-note/About Python and some image algorithm/About python_opencv_pytorch_tf_keras_sh.md

 ## About pickle

-Pickle in Python is primarily used in **serializing and deserializing a Python object structure**.
+Pickle in Python is primarily used in **serializing/ˈsɪriəlaɪzɪŋ/ and deserializing( 序列化和反序列化) a Python object structure**.
 In other words, it's the process of converting a Python object into a byte stream to store it in a file/database, maintain program state across sessions, or transport data over the network.

+**Serialization** refers to the process of converting a data object (e.g., Python objects, Tensorflow models) into a format that allows us to store or transmit the data and then recreate the object when needed using the reverse process of **deserialization**.

+There are different formats for the serialization of data, such as JSON, XML, HDF5, and Python’s pickle, for different purposes.
+JSON, for instance, returns a human-readable string form, while Python’s pickle library can return a byte array.

+**Serialization** is the process of converting the object into a format that can be stored or transmitted.
+After transmitting or storing the serialized data, we are able to reconstruct the object later and obtain the exact same structure/object, which makes it really convenient for us to continue using the stored object later on instead of reconstructing the object from scratch.

+In Python, there are many different formats for serialization available.
+One common example of hash maps (Python dictionaries) that works across many languages is the JSON file format which is human-readable and allows us to store the dictionary and recreate it with the same structure.
+But JSON can only store basic structures such as a list and dictionary, and it can only keep strings and numbers.
+We cannot ask JSON to remember the data type (e.g., numpy float32 vs. float64).
+It also cannot distinguish between Python tuples and lists.